shutter-network/shutter-docs/docs/protocol/api/use_cases.md

 ___

-Shielded Trading can be implemented in two main ways—fully on-chain or off-chain—depending on the structure of the trading platform.
+Shielded Trading can be implemented in two ways: fully on-chain or off-chain, depending on the trading platform's structure.

 <Admonition type="note" title={null} icon={null}>
       <p>
       ###### 1. Fully On-Chain (Two-Transaction Model)
-      This approach mirrors the structure of earlier Shutter integrations, where the user first encrypts their trade intent (e.g., a limit order) and submits it on-chain.
-Later, once the decryption condition is met (e.g., end of a batch or time window), a second transaction is sent to execute the decrypted trade.
-      This provides transparency and verifiability but may require higher gas costs due to the two-step process.
+      The user first encrypts their trade intent and submits it on-chain.
+Later, once the decryption condition is met—such as the end of a batch window—a second transaction executes the decrypted trade.
+This approach ensures transparency and verifiability; however, it may incur higher gas fees due to the two-step process.
       </p>
 </Admonition>

 <Admonition type="note" title={null} icon={null}>
       <p>
       ###### 2. Off-Chain Commit-Reveal (Snapshot-Style Model)
-In this model, encrypted orders are submitted off-chain, such as into a private order book.
-When the trading round or matching session concludes, Shutter’s Keyper network decrypts the orders, which are then collectively processed on-chain.
-This model reduces gas overhead and allows for more complex batching or auction logic, similar to how Snapshot implements Shielded Voting.
+      Orders are encrypted and submitted to an off-chain order book.
+At the end of the session, Keypers decrypt the orders, which are then processed on-chain.
+This approach reduces gas fees and allows for complex batching or auction logic, similar to Snapshot Shielded Voting.
       </p>
 </Admonition>